FAQ

 2. Compensation by cells: Initially, the plant's cells try to compensate for this deficiency by using water from their own internal reserves.

-3. Decrease in internal cell pressure (turgor): The turgor pressure is the pressure of the cell contents against the cell wall.
+3. Decrease in internal cell pressure (turgor): Turgor pressure is the pressure of the cell contents against the cell wall.
 Water helps to maintain this pressure.
 If there is a lack of water, the turgor pressure cannot be maintained as the cells begin to lose volume.

-4. Reduced stability and wilting: Turgor is crucial to the plant's ability to maintain its structure and stand upright against gravity.
-As the turgor decreases, the plants lose their stiffness and begin to wilt as they are no longer able to support themselves effectively.
+4. Reduced stability and wilting: Turgor is crucial for the plant's ability to maintain its structure and upright itself against gravity.
+As turgor decreases, plants lose their stiffness and begin to wilt as they are no longer able to support themselves effectively.

 Wilting is therefore a visible sign that a plant is under water stress and does not have enough water available to maintain its vital functions.